apwaite/tic-tac-toe/README.md

 2. The module pattern which utilises IIFEs (Immediately Invoked Function Expressions) for encapsulation.
 This allows for namespacing, a technique used to helps avoid naming collisions when creating new variables.

 ## Challenges

+The primary goal of this project was to have as little global code as possible.
+To achieve this I utilised both the factory function pattern and the modern pattern.
+When I only required one of something I used the module pattern and when I required multiples of something (players) I created them with factories.
+The first challenge was identifying which objects I needed.
+I eventually decided on using a Player factory function to create the players, a gameboard object to store and render the gameboard and a displayController to manage and handle the game logic.